Skip to content

 💡

-Possessives follow the SAME endings as ein/eine.
+Possessives follow the same endings as ein/eine.
 Learn the pattern once, use it for all possessives!

 The Possessive Pronouns